 You may make membership and plan changes during the Plan Year that are based on qualifying mid-year events.
 You must submit your change within 60 calendar days of the event.
 The countdown begins on the day of the event.
-If you do not have the documentation, do not miss the 60-calendar day deadline.
-The documentation can be submitted at a later date.
+If you do not have the documentation, do not miss the 60 calendar day deadline.
+You have an additional 60 days from the election request to submit all the supporting documentation.
+Health care coverage will not be effective until approved documentation is received.
 Normally the change will be effective the first of the month after the date the submission of an election change is received.
 There are two exceptions to the Effective Date.
 These include HIPAA Special Enrollment Provisions and Terminations required by the plan which are covered later in this section.
 In addition, once you have submitted a valid election that election is binding and may not change after it takes effect.